bangkokrb/rubyconfth/src/practicalities.md

   We have set up a Slack group so you can easily ask questions before and during the conference.
 [Join here](https://join.slack.com/t/rubyconfth/shared_invite/enQtNzEwMTk1MjEyMjg4LTcyOTQwZjNjODE1ZTQzMzllNmY2NTMxOTM3NWI2Mzk0ZmJmNWE3MjdlYzBhOGQ1NDdjOWI4ZWYyZGJiYzU4YWU) .
 {% endrendercontent %}

-{% rendercontent "section_text", title: "Things to do" %}
-  Bangkok is a major tourist destination and there are lots of things to do, eat and drink, for every budget.
-For some ideas check [our travel guide](https://lemi.travel/rubyconfth/guide-for-visitors-to-rubyconf-th) .
-{% endrendercontent %}

 {% rendercontent "section_text", title: "Transportation" %}
   The __Airport Rail Link__ ([http://www.bangkok.com/airport-rail-link.htm](http://www.bangkok.com/airport-rail-link.htm) ) will easily get you from the airport to downtown.

   The __BTS Skytrain__ is an elevated rapid transit/metro system.
 There are two lines, the Sukhumvit Line (light green) and Silom Line (dark green) which interchange at Siam station.
-Victory Monument and Phaya Thai stations for the conference hotel are both on the Sukhumvit Line.
 You can buy tickets in cash at any station, or purchase a Rabbit card which allows preloading multiple journeys.
 You must show your passport to buy a Rabbit card.

   The __MRT__ is an underground metro system, with two lines, the Blue Line and Purple Line, of which the Blue Line is the most convenient for tourists.
 You can buy tickets in cash at any station, or purchase a MRT card which allows preloading multiple journeys.
 The MRT and BTS have completely separate ticketing systems.